NeKoRoSYS/nekorosys.github.io/_posts/addons/2022-01-04-hardcoremobs.md

 -     Take the author's code, works, and textures to republish them as your own.<br>
 -     Re-distribute the add-on packs or works elsewhere, without the author's approval.

-"Genecro's Supernaturals" is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/) by the author "GenecroMarX," also known as "G3NECRX," and "ZachMC."
+"Genecro's Supernaturals" is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/) by the author "NecroMarX," also known as "Genecro," and "ZachMC."

 **I shall take action if at least one of these terms and conditions are not followed.**